 CHILD DEVELOPMENT AND PARENTING Elective 1 credit The child development and parenting class will focus on the development of children from conception through preschool age will be studied.
-This course will focus on factors associated with teenage pregnancy, pregnancy, examine prenatal development and study the birth of the baby.
-Infants, toddlers, and preschoolers will be studied on the basis of physical, emotional, social and intellectual development.
-Study will also focus on parental expectations and responsibilities, children's health and safety, guidance and discipline, exceptional children, child abuse, and daycare/preschool programs.
+This course will focus on factors associated with

+Study will also focus on parental expectations and responsibilities, children's health and safety, guidance and discipline, exceptional children, child abuse, and day-care/preschool programs.
 Students will work with children in supervised capacity.